tbebekis/Tutorial-JsonSerializer/README.md

 #### [JsonInclude]

-Forces serialization of public field or a public property even when it has just a private setter.
+Forces serialization of a public field or a public property even when it has just a private setter.

 ```
 [JsonInclude]